pydoit/doit/doc/index.rst

  * home of your management scripts (it helps you organize and combine shell scripts and python scripts)

  * a functional tests runner (combine together different tools)

+Features:

+ * Easy to use, "no-API"
+ * Use python to dynamically create tasks on-the-fly
+ * Flexible, adapts to many workflows for creation of tasks/rules/recipes
+ * Support for multi-process parallel execution
+ * Built-in integration of inotify (automatically re-execution) (linux/mac only)

 If you are still wondering why someone would want to use this tool, check this blog `post <http://schettino72.wordpress.com/2008/04/14/doit-a-build-tool-tale/>`_.